How to appeal a Marketplace decision

 - If the letter says your appeal request is invalid: You may need to submit more information or find other ways to get help.
 Learn what to do if your Marketplace appeal is invalid (PDF, 136 KB).

 Generally, we process appeals in the order we get them.
 How long it takes for a decision usually depends on the issue you’re appealing, if your appeal is expedited, and whether you need to submit documents.

-- The Appeals Center reviews your appeal, including the information the Marketplace uses to determine your eligibility.
+- We’ll review your appeal, including the information the Marketplace uses to confirm your eligibility.

-- You may get a letter asking for more information or documentation, like a copy of a passport.
-If you send this information quickly, they may be able to informally resolve your case fairly quickly.
+- You may get a letter asking for more information, like a copy of a passport.
+Send these documents as soon as possible to help us decide your case quickly.

 - If we can decide your appeal informally we’ll mail you a "Notice of Informal Resolution."
 Generally, you’ll get this letter about 20 days after you submit any needed information.